redisson/redisson/docs/cache-api-implementations.md

 5. **Advanced eviction**

-    Doesn't use an entry eviction task, entries are cleaned on Redis or Valkey side.
+    Doesn't use an entry eviction task, entries are cleaned by Valkey or Redis.

     Available implementations: